"Offline Retail Regulations Created a Dominant Coupang Ecosystem"

 Experts Call for Reform of Current Laws

-As Homeplus, the second-largest hypermarket operator in Korea, faces a critical juncture for its survival, the recent customer data leak at Coupang, the country’s leading e-commerce platform, is further shaking up the retail market and signaling a major upheaval.
-There is a growing call to level the playing field, as more than a decade of strict operating regulations on large retail companies has entrenched a Coupang-centered monopolistic distribution structure.
+Homeplus, the second-largest hypermarket operator in South Korea, now stands at a critical crossroads, while a recent customer information leak at Coupang, the largest e-commerce platform, is further shaking up the retail industry and signaling a major upheaval in the market.
+There is a growing call to level the playing field, as more than a decade of heavy regulations on large-scale retailers has entrenched a Coupang-centered monopolistic distribution structure.

-According to the retail industry on December 26, Homeplus will submit its self-rescue plan, which includes the separation and sale of Homeplus Express, by December 29.
-Initially, Homeplus pursued a pre-approval merger and acquisition (M&A), but after failing to find a buyer, the company now plans to proceed with a post-approval M&A.
+According to the retail industry on December 26, Homeplus is set to submit its self-rescue plan, which includes the sale of Homeplus Express, by December 29.
+Initially, Homeplus sought a "pre-packaged M&A before approval of the rehabilitation plan," but after failing to find a buyer, the company now plans to proceed with an M&A after the court's approval.

-Industry experts believe that the Homeplus crisis stems from a deteriorating business environment, exacerbated by regulations on offline retail.
-Once the second-largest hypermarket operator, Homeplus filed for corporate rehabilitation with the Seoul Bankruptcy Court in March due to liquidity issues caused by management difficulties.Homeplus’s annual revenue, which stood at 6 trillion won in 2016, remained at 6 trillion won last year.Taking inflation into account, this effectively means negative growth.
+Industry insiders believe that the current Homeplus crisis is largely due to worsening business conditions caused by regulations on the offline retail sector.
+Once the second-largest hypermarket operator, Homeplus faced a liquidity crisis due to management difficulties and filed for corporate rehabilitation with the Seoul Bankruptcy Court in March.Homeplus's revenue, which stood at 6 trillion won in 2016, remained unchanged at 6 trillion won last year.Taking inflation into account, this effectively represents negative growth.

-This is because the Retail Industry Development Act, implemented in 2013 to protect small businesses and traditional markets, introduced restrictions on store openings and banned operations on public holidays for large hypermarkets and supermarkets, directly impacting their business.
+This is because the Distribution Industry Development Act (the Distribution Act), implemented in 2013 to protect small neighborhood stores and traditional markets, directly hit the industry by introducing regulations such as restrictions on new store openings and bans on holiday operations for large hypermarkets and SSMs (super supermarkets).

-During this period, Korea’s retail market rapidly shifted toward e-commerce platforms such as Coupang.
-Coupang’s revenue soared from 1 trillion won in 2016 to 41.3 trillion won last year, a fortyfold increase.
-Kurly’s revenue grew from 17.3 billion won to 2.1956 trillion won last year, an increase of approximately 127 times.
+During this period, the domestic retail market rapidly shifted toward e-commerce platforms, led by Coupang.
+Coupang's revenue grew from 1 trillion won in 2016 to 41.3 trillion won last year, a fortyfold increase.
+Kurly's revenue jumped from 17.3 billion won to 2.1956 trillion won last year, a 127-fold increase.

-According to the Ministry of Trade, Industry and Energy, the share of offline sales, which was around 70% in 2016, fell to 45.9% as of last month.
-The number of hypermarket stores dropped to 368 last month, a 0.5% decrease from the same month last year.
-Sales per store also declined by 8.6%.
+According to the Ministry of Trade, Industry and Energy, the share of offline sales, which accounted for about 70% in 2016, dropped to 45.9% as of last month.
+The number of hypermarket stores last month stood at 368, down 0.5% from the same month a year earlier.
+Sales per store also fell by 8.6%.

-The National Emart Labor Union (Emart Union), in a statement regarding the Coupang data leak incident that began with the question, “Who created this monster?” said, “Coupang experienced rapid growth and established a dominant distribution ecosystem due to more than 13 years of ongoing offline retail regulations and the impact of COVID-19.”
-The union urged, “Even now, we hope to see fair competition between online and offline businesses, responsible foreign companies and local Korean companies, as well as rational regulations and government support for the development of the retail industry in the interest of consumers.”
+The National Emart Labor Union (Emart Union), in a statement regarding the Coupang data breach that began with the question, "Who created this monster?" said, "Coupang has achieved rapid growth and established a dominant retail ecosystem as more than 13 years of offline retail regulations coincided with the COVID-19 pandemic," and urged, "Even now, we hope to see fair competition between online and offline, responsible foreign companies and domestic Korean companies, as well as rational regulations and government-level support for the development of the retail industry for the benefit of consumers."

 Experts argue that current regulations on hypermarket operations should be eased.
-Lee Jongwoo, professor of business administration at Ajou University, stated, “Weekend sales are crucial for hypermarkets, but the regulations have significantly altered consumer behavior,” adding, “The Retail Industry Development Act should be abolished as soon as possible, and the industry should be guided toward competition rather than sanctions.”
-Lee Eunhee, professor of consumer studies at Inha University, commented, “Offline regulations have further accelerated the shift to online,” and said, “With the current competitive structure between online and offline, extending the Retail Industry Development Act for another four years is not desirable.”
+Lee Jongwoo, professor of business administration at Ajou University, said, "Weekends are crucial for hypermarkets, but the regulations have dealt a heavy blow to consumer perceptions," emphasizing, "The Distribution Act should be abolished as soon as possible and the industry should be guided toward a competitive structure rather than sanctions."
+Lee Eunhee, professor of consumer studies at Inha University, commented, "Offline regulations have further intensified the shift to online," adding, "Given the current competition between online and offline, a four-year extension of the Distribution Act is not desirable."

-Some analysts suggest that the shift is driven more by consumer demand for the convenience of online shopping than by regulations themselves.
-Choi Chul, professor of consumer economics at Sookmyung Women’s University, said, “While it is true that government regulations on offline retailers have affected the growth of hypermarkets, the widening growth gap is mainly because offline businesses have failed to match the convenience offered by online e-commerce platforms.”
-He added, “Offline retailers still have strengths over online platforms in certain categories such as fresh food, and they should have leveraged these advantages more effectively.”
+Some analysts point out that the shift is driven more by consumer demand for the convenience of online shopping than by the regulations themselves.
+Choi Chul, professor of consumer economics at Sookmyung Women's University, said, "While it is true that government regulation of offline stores has affected the growth of hypermarkets, the growth gap widened because offline retailers failed to match the convenience of online e-commerce," adding, "Offline retailers still have strengths over online in certain categories such as fresh food, so it would have been important to leverage those advantages."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.